 If you think about it, it makes all the sense in the world that Gregorian’s readers think he’s a nut for thinking education is about preparation for life.
 After all, the cultural message we’ve been sending to students for decades hasn’t been saying anything like that.
 We’re finally seeing the product of several generations of Americans who have grown up in a consumer culture whose public education system has told them that the point of their educations is to grow up and get a job so they have money to spend on useless shit.

-When the majority of signifiers of success and glory that we present to kids are based on things don’t require excellence (Ms. Spears and Mr. Bieber, anyone?), how could we suddenly expect excellence to suddenly matter to them?
+When the majority of signifiers of success and glory that we present to kids are based on things that don’t require excellence (Ms. Spears and Mr. Bieber, anyone?), how could we suddenly expect excellence to suddenly matter to them?
 When we worship people for being beautiful and rich, not skilled and productive, why would anyone aim to be anything but beautiful and rich?
 Why would anyone think an education is worth anything more than the salary it puts back in their pockets?

 Expensive education is laughable when the national cultural ethos revolves around Kim Karadshian and Snookie (who, unlike me, is a New York Times Bestselling Author).